Evidence as a byproduct of how you operate.

 CRA enters into force

-Transition period begins.
-OEMs selling into the EU start building vulnerability disclosure, SBOM, and lifecycle security capabilities.
+The transition period begins.
+OEMs selling into the EU start establishing vulnerability disclosure, SBOM governance, and lifecycle security operations.

 In effect